By: Marilyn L. Davis

 When you know what topics generate those responses in you, it is easy to write.
 When you see and feel your passion, it will come through in your writing.
 It’s contagious, also.
 I’ll start seeing the topic from your perspective and understand your passion.

-Next, as with any profession, make the effort to write better; check for typos, correct your grammar and get better at stringing those words together.
+Next, as with any profession, make an effort to write better; check for typos, correct your grammar and get better at stringing those words together.
 Learn to generate a natural flow from one word to one sentence to one paragraph to a final post.

 Then your passion comes through to the reader, and your outer voice feels pride.